-The Sycamore Institute exists to help policymakers, the media, and the public understand how complex public policy issues affect Tennesseans.
-Our work focuses on state budget and fiscal policy, the vast realm of issues related to health and well-being, and the many ways in which they connect.
+The Sycamore Institute exists to help policymakers, the media, and the public understand complex issues that affect and connect Tennesseans’ health and prosperity.
+We are:

-INDEPENDENT • The Sycamore Institute takes a neutral and objective approach to analyze and explain public policy issues.
-We are not affiliated with any academic center, government, or political organization.
+INDEPENDENT • Sycamore takes a neutral and objective approach to analyze and explain public policy issues.
+We are not beholden to any political, government, academic, or other organization.

 To provide accessible, reliable data and research in pursuit of sound, sustainable policies that improve the lives of all Tennesseans.